 We’d love to see as many of you there as possible.
 More information will be sent closer to the time.

-Come and watch the next generation of up and coming Freeski halfpipe athletes compete in the 22-foot Olympic Superpipe at Cardrona.
+Come and watch the next generation of Freeski athletes compete in the ANC Freeski Halfpipe qualifiers presented by Cardrona Alpine Resort.
 These athletes will be fighting for a spot in the finals on the 27 August.
 The Top 10 men and Top 6 ladies from the qualifiers will progress through to the three-run final.

-Athletes complete three runs through the 22ft Olympic superpipe (22ft) with their top score counting.
+The Freeski Halfpipe finals presented by Cardrona Alpine Resort consists of three runs per athlete through the 22ft Olympic Superpipe (22ft) with the athletes top score counting.
 They perform five or six tricks per run and are judged on progression, amplitude, variety, execution and difficulty.
 The winner of the ANC series (of which these Freeski Halfpipe Finals are a part of) will secure themselves an exclusive spot at the FIS World Cup Halfpipe events in the coming Northern Hemisphere season.

-Come and watch the next generation of up and coming Freeski slopestyle athletes compete on the world class slopestyle course located in Big Bucks Park at Cardrona.
+Come and watch the next generation of up and coming Freeski Slopestyle athletes compete in the Slopestyle qualifiers presented by Cardrona Alpine Resort.
 The mind-blowing young athletes will make their way through a course consisting of rails and jumps, showing the judges their skills with as much variety and creativity as they can!
 These athletes will be fighting for a spot in the finals on the 1st of September.
 The Top 10 men and Top 6 ladies from the qualifiers will progress through to the three-run final.

-Athletes complete three runs through the world class slopestyle course located in Big Bucks Park at Cardrona with only their top scored run counting as the final result.
+Presented by Cardrona Alpine Resort and held in their Big Bucks Park, athletes complete three runs through the world class course with only their top scored run counting as the final result.
 The mind-blowing young athletes will make their way through a course consisting of rails and jumps, showing the judges their skills with as much variety and creativity as they can!
 The winner of the ANC series (of which these Freeski Slopestyle Finals are a part of) will secure themselves an exclusive spot at the FIS World Cup Slopestyle events in the coming Northern Hemisphere season.

-The FIS Freeski World Cup Halpipe Qualfiers will be epic at Cardrona Alpine Resort.
+The FIS Freeski World Cup Halpipe Qualfiers presented by Cardrona Alpine Resort is going to be awesome!
 The world’s best women and men will hit the world class superpipe and bring their A-Game to NZ.
 Athletes complete two runs through the 22ft Olympic superpipe (22ft) with their top score counting.
 They perform five or six tricks per run and are judged on progression, amplitude, variety, execution and difficulty.
 The Top 10 men and Top 6 women progress through to a three-run final on the Saturday but action starts with training on 4 & 5 September which is great opportunity to watch the best in the world getting warmed up for the big show!

 Nico is an Olympic and X Games bronze medallist in freeski halfpipe.
 He made history at the PyeongChang 2018 Olympic Winter Games, becoming NZ’s youngest Olympic medallist (16 years old), NZ’s first freeskier to earn an Olympic medal and the first male NZ athlete to medal at the Olympic Winter Games.
 Nico is also the 2018 Junior World Champion for freeski halfpipe.
 He was named Snow Sports NZ Freeskier of the Year in 2018.
 Nico finished in second place on the 2018-2019 Freeski Halfpipe World Cup tour rankings.